haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 It is also interesting to note the `Eq a` constraint on the "key" which allows the lookup function to do an equality comparison on them.

-While assoc lists are a nice introduction to key value collections that build on the previous types we learned about, they are not particularly useful.
-A list simply isn't a very good data structure for lookup, as it provides worst case `O(n)` asymptotics.
+While assoc lists are a nice introduction to key value container that builds on the previous types we learned about, they are not particularly useful.
+A list simply isn't a very good data structure for lookup, as it provides worst case `𝛰(n)` asymptotics.
 Assoc lists are usually an intermediate data structure which Haskell programmers will usually convert into a `Map`.
-Although this conversion is itself an `O(n*log n)` operation `Map` provides an `O(log n)` lookup, so the conversion cost is ammortized very quickly.
+Although this conversion is itself an `𝛰(n*log n)` operation `Map` provides an `O(log n)` lookup, so the conversion cost is ammortized very quickly.

 ## Sets

 Sets are a very interesting container, the core concept of a set is membership.
-Although you can lookup elements by index, this is generally not advised since the interface makes no promises about what this index will be.
-Instead it is common to build up sets, and then test to see if an element exists in that set.
+It is common to build up sets, and then test to see if an element exists in that set.

-A set can be constructed purely by inserting elements into the empty set
+A set can be constructed exclusively by inserting elements into the empty set

 ```haskell
 ghci> import Data.Set